wolfgangasdf/wimageviewer/README.md

 # Introduction

-WIMageViewer is an image viewer for myself, it does this:
+WIMageViewer is an image/photo viewer for myself, it does this:

 * Quick folders: Move/copy current image to one of the quick folders, easily changable.
 * Show geolocation in infos
-* press
+* The help:

+                    |f - toggle fullscreen
+                    |i - show image information and geolocation
+                    |down/up - next/prev
+                    |home/end - first/last
+                    |r - rotate
+                    |n - rename
+                    |l - reveal file in file browser
+                    |backspace - trash/delete current image (meta: don't confirm)
+                    |[alt,cmd]+[1-6] - Quickfolder operations copy/move
+                    |left/right - navigate folders
+                    |? - show this help
+                    |
+                    |Drop a folder or file onto the main window to open it!

 ### How to run ###